python-websockets/websockets/docs/reference/index.rst

 Extensions
 ----------

-The Per-Message Deflate extension is built in.
+The Per-Message Deflate extension is built-in.
 You may also define custom extensions.

 .. toctree::